Alex-Kron/messenger/README.md

 ```console
 docker run -it -p 7171:7171 krony/server:latest
 ```
-Note that binding port **7171** is mandatory, otherwise the server will not be able to communicate with the client.
+>**Note:** binding port *7171* is mandatory, otherwise the server will not be able to communicate with the client.
 The parameter **-it** is required to send custom messages from the server.